AT-Publishing/website/_posts/2017-09-04-how-to-move-ltc.md

 - ltcaddresses
 ---

 Litecoin recently upgraded their network to get SegWit support and to enable the possibility of atomic swaps with BTC.
-Trezor upgraded their wallets accordingly but most exchanges haven't followed yet.
+Trezor wallet upgraded their wallets accordingly but most exchanges haven't followed yet.
 Consequently, people have been having withdrawal issues recently and as customer support is nonexistent ([at least for plebs - traders who are not ultra high net worth](https://www.reddit.com/r/BitcoinMarkets/comments/6xjp5f/even_corporate_accounts_cant_withdraw_real_money/dmgwmzp/)), you don't get to know what to do because the money coming from your trading fees obviously doesn't matter.

 Here's how to move litecoins around without losing them.

-#### Getting Litecoin from exchange to Trezor
+#### Getting Litecoin from Exchange to Trezor

 > P2SH stands for “Pay to script hash”.
 Segregated Witness accounts and multisig accounts use these addresses.

-After the Litecoin network upgrade [Trezor enabled LTC SegWit addresses](https://blog.trezor.io/litecoins-new-p2sh-segwit-addresses-843633e3e707).
+After the litecoin network upgrade [Trezor enabled LTC SegWit addresses](https://blog.trezor.io/litecoins-new-p2sh-segwit-addresses-843633e3e707).
 These are different from the old Litecoin addresses - the legacy ones start with L, the new ones with M or 3.
 When you try to withdraw to an M-address though, the exchange interface will mostly tell you it's not a valid Litecoin address.

 Trezor offers an advice - you can [convert the M-address into a 3-address](https://litecoin-project.github.io/p2sh-convert/), which is equivalent.
 That's not the ideal way though - some platforms mess this up: